alessio-martinelli-sec/portswigger-sqli-labs/README.md

-# PortSwigger WebSecurity Academy Write-ups
+# PortSwigger SQL Injection Labs
-SQL Injection labs and writeups from PortSwigger Web Security Academy.
-Focus on manual exploitation, payloads and vulnerability understanding.
+This repository contains my practice and writeups on SQL Injection vulnerabilities from PortSwigger Web Security Academy.